michaelsnook/michaelsnook.com/README.md

 have some server-side action like pre-rendering most pages.
 The back end is Supabase so the client uses their supabase-js client library.

+I you have access to the project on vercel you should `vercel link` and `vercel env pull`.
+Then you can `pnpm install` and `pnpm dev`.
+(NPM will also work but this repo uses the pnpm lock file so YMMV.)

 ## Design patterns

 The visual design of the site is meant to be very simple, not loud,